felipenoris/Oracle.jl/README.md

 ```

 Statements are closed automatically (by the garbage collector) when they go out of scope.
-But it's good practice to close it using `Oracle.close!` method as soon as you have
+But it's good practice to close a Statement using `Oracle.close!` method as soon as you have
 finished with it, to release database resources.

 ### Executing a Query